WigginsAI/wiggins-marketing-site/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Create a .env.local file with your Airtable credentials
+cp .env.local.example .env.local
+# Edit .env.local with your actual Airtable credentials

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```